Skip to main content

 Understanding Attachment Disorder

-Attachment disorder is not a minor diagnosis.
 Symptoms of an attachment disorder can vary, but some signs often seen in young children include:

-• Severe colic and/or feeding difficulties
+• Severe colic and feeding difficulties

 • Lack of growth and weight gain